Dan Pohl

 Danny Joe Pohl (born April 1, 1955) is an American professional golfer.
 Pohl played on the PGA Tour and the Champions Tour.
 He won two PGA Tour tournaments, both in 1986: the Colonial and the World Series of Golf.
-However, Pohl may be best known for finishing second place at the 1982 Masters Tournament, losing to Craig Stadler in a playoff.
+However, Pohl may be best known for finishing in second place at the 1982 Masters Tournament, losing to Craig Stadler in a playoff.
 Pohl also qualified for the 1987 Ryder Cup representing the American team.

 Early life

 Born and raised in Mt.
 Pleasant, Michigan.
 He is considered the greatest athlete produced by Mt.
 Pleasant High School, where he has been inducted into its Athletic Hall of Fame, earning All State honors in three sports (golf, baseball and basketball).
 As a prep baseball player, Pohl was scouted by Major League teams.
 He was a star point guard on a prep basketball team that went undefeated (20-0) during his senior season.

 Amateur career

 Pohl attended the University of Arizona and played for the Wildcats' golf team.
 Pohl twice won the Michigan Amateur Golf Championship in 1975 and 1977.